florent-haffner/datascience-playground/README.md

-# template-CNN
+# ML playground
-The purpose of this repository is to show and reminds some good practice about neural network development (mostly because it's fucking details oriented --")
+The purpose of this repository is to remind and play around machine and deep learning concepts through a few datasets.

+We'll explore for the moment machine learning regression and neural network's CNN.

 ## Environment
-Python 3.9
+- Python 3.9
+- Anacond3
+- Unix like OS + GPU

-Install dependancy
+### Install env and dependancy

 ```
+conda create -n ml-playground python=3.9

-pip install -r requirements.txt
+conda activate ml-playground && pip install -r requirements.txt
 ```